dustinpfister/blog_posts/_posts/python-built-in-functions.md

 ## 10 - range

 The range method is a way to quickly create a range of numbers.
+This function is then very usfule for quickly cretaing say a simple list of numbers in order.
+A range is lot a list mind you, but it can be eaily turned into a list, and more often then not it can be used in place of a list.

 ### 10.1 - Basic range example